A grassroots, volunteer-led team from around the globe.

 Living near the border brought the immigrant crisis to her doorstep and this firsthand awareness spurred her to lead ongoing relief efforts directly to asylum seekers and join the emerging leadership of Families Belongs Together formed in June 2018.
 Wendy continues in this capacity for Immigrant Justice Now by co-managing our nationwide fundraiser to assist with the direct supply needs of migrant shelters on both sides of our California border during this current humanitarian crisis.

 Wendy is a fierce advocate for diversity, equity, human rights, and dignity for all peoples.

 Jackson Hyland-Lipski is an activist and filmmaker from New York City.
-He is currently the Visual Content Director of Women’s March Global and the Digital Media Director for Youth Empower.
-From 2016-2018 Jackson was the Head of Web Development for Women’s March and for the original Women’s March on Washington.
-Jackson is also a freelance video editor and graphic designer for political campaigns and progressive organizations such as Indivisible, Democratic Socialists of America, March for Our Lives, The People for Bernie Sanders, The People’s Summit, Indigenous People’s Movement, Muslim Democratic Club of NY, and many others.
-Jackson has also worked on Academy Award winning and Emmy winning documentary films, including “What Happened, Miss Simone?” and “Crisis Hotline: Veterans Press 1".
+He is currently the Visual Content Director for Women's March Global.
+From 2016-2018 Jackson was the Head of Web Development for Women's March and for the original Women’s March on Washington, and Digital Media Director for Youth Empower.
+Jackson is also a freelance video editor and graphic designer for political campaigns and progressive organizations such as Indivisible, Democratic Socialists of America, March for Our Lives, Immigrant Justice Now, The People for Bernie Sanders, The People’s Summit, Indigenous People’s Movement, Muslim Democratic Club of NY, and many others.
+Jackson has recently been selected as a Fulbright Scholar, through which he will be directing a documentary on the treatment of Muslim women in Austria in early 2020.